-- 185. Beneficiaries: Rural vulnerable population with no year-round access to water in the SORB area during the dry season and suffering frequent flooding during the wet season. it is proposed that land ownership should not be a requirement as hydroponics structures could be relocated if farmers were to change the location of their activity. - 186.
+- 180. Location: Vulnerable areas to dry spells and flooding in Siparia, Penal-Debe and Princes Town.
+Flooding areas include the low-lying area of the watershed, being Woodland and Barrackpore the most affected areas. - 181.
+Beneficiaries: Rural vulnerable population with no year-round access to water in the SORB area during the dry season and suffering frequent flooding during the wet season. it is proposed that land ownership should not be a requirement as hydroponics structures could be relocated if farmers were to change the location of their activity. - 182.
 Key stakeholders involved for management and support: Ministry of Agriculture, Siparia, Penal-Debe and Princes Town Regional Corporations, UWI, NAMDEVCO.